 This might make more sense if you have fewer loans and just one has a very high interest rate.
 You can refinance to a lower rate and maintain the original benefits and rates on all your other loans.

-The federal government will not refinance your loans; they only offer direct consolidation.
+Remember that the federal government will not refinance your loans — they only offer Direct Consolidation loans.
 Private lenders will refinance both federal and private student loans.

 If you want to compare the immediate benefits of Direct Loan consolidation vs. private consolidation and refinancing for your situation, check out the calculator below:

 Consolidation vs. Refinancing Calculator